top of page

 pumpkin pie, food 52, best pie, best pumpkin pie, fall, pumpkin spice, whip cream, cinnamon, hazelnuts, cinnamon sticks, rolling pin, cloves

-Pumpkin pie has always been my favorite: that and a classic apple pie.
-You cannot go wrong with this delicious recipe with a warm cinnamon and hazelnut crust and a filling filled with fall spices from cinnamon to cloves.
+Pumpkin pie and a classic apple pie have always been my favorite.
+You cannot go wrong with this delicious recipe with a warm cinnamon, hazelnut crust, and a filling filled with fall spices, from cinnamon and cloves.

 My favorite part, though, is the melt-in-your-mouth texture.
 The filling simply melts away when you take a bite.
 It's light and full of flavor.
 The filling, though, works hand and hand with the crust.
 Like any pie, you can't have one without the other.
 The cinnamon in both works with each other.

-But what's the point of hazelnuts in a crust, you ask? they help to add a sense of lightness, especially.
-So many store-bought pies are dense and heavy; this one is the opposite.
+But what's the point of hazelnuts in a crust, you ask?
+They help to add a sense of lightness.
+So many store-bought pies are dense and heavy; this is the opposite.
 Light, fluffy, and full of flavor.

 As with any recipe, I highly recommend using fresh ingredients, particularly freshly ground spices.
-Get your hands on a pestle and mortar and grind up some fresh cinnamon sticks and cloves.
+Get a pestle and mortar and grind some fresh cinnamon sticks and cloves.
 You will taste a difference; all the flavors will be sharper.

 Pumpkin pie is always best served with a healthy serving of whipped cream.
-Sprinkle some ground cinnamon on top, and you've added even more fall flavors!
+Sprinkle on some ground cinnamon, and you've added even more fall flavors!
 If you want to learn more about whip cream, click here.

 I do have a few tips and tricks for making this recipe.
-The filling is incredibly simple to make, but the crust has a few twists and turns.
+The filling is incredibly simple, but the crust has a few twists and turns.

 fall, autumn, pumpkin, pumpkin patch, orange, fall spices